liftoff-app/liftoff/README.md

 ### Prerequisites

 - Install [flutter](https://flutter.dev/docs/get-started/install): To check if this step was successful run `flutter doctor` (Installing android studio is not required if you setup the android SDK yourself)
-- Clone this repo: `git clone https://github.com/LemmurOrg/lemmur`
+- Clone this repo: `git clone https://github.com/zachatrocity/lemmynade`
-- Enter the repo: `cd lemmur`
+- Enter the repo: `cd lemmynade`

 ### Android